 What is CPQ?

-Chances are if you’re in the B2B eCommerce space, you’re familiar with CPQ, or Configure Price Quote software.
+Chances are if you’re in the B2B eCommerce space, you’re familiar with CPQ (which stands for Configure Price Quote) software.

 Why Does it Matter?

 CPQ’s automation saves sales reps significant amounts of time, which can make-or-break an enterprise’s bottom line.
 Sales reps without access to CPQ solutions indicate that they spend just 34% of their time actually selling, per a recent Salesforce report.
-That same report discovered that when CPQ is implemented and properly utilized, sales reps experience:
+That same report discovered that proper CPQ implementation and utilization leads sales reps to experience: